ninabarzh/broomstick/content/posts/animal-whispers.md

 improvisational, paradoxical, and occasionally absurd.
 But that doesn’t mean it’s meaningless.

 The old binaries, faith vs reason, science vs spirit, are fraying.
-We are entering an era where religious development must be understood as a complex system: shaped by environment, cognition, culture, and, yes, something that still smells faintly of mystery.
+We are entering an era where religious development can be understood as a complex system: shaped by environment, cognition, culture, and, yes, something that still smells faintly of mystery.

 As AI crafts its own gospels and neuroscience pokes at enlightenment, perhaps the real lesson is this: the human